ajdepaul/TaggedMusic/readme.md

       with that tag type
 - Optimize SQL library source retrievals
 - Choose what to cache in a cached song library
-- HTTP audio and file sources
+- HTTP library and audio file sources

 ## Copyright and License